Skip to main content

 • Real Cooling PowerHow much heat the product removes.
 A compressor AC delivers a true temperature drop rated in SACC, not the inflated ASHRAE BTU figure; an evaporative cooler drops output air several degrees in dry air per Trusted Reviews; a fan moves air without lowering temperature.

 • Room and Noise FitWhether the coverage matches a 100-to-200 sq ft single room and how loud it runs feet from a roommate's bed.
-CNET measured the Honeywell fan at 41 dB while Reviewed clocked the Black+Decker AC at 52 dB, a real difference for a shared room.
+The Black+Decker AC is rated at 52 dB, noticeably louder than the QuietSet fan CNN Underscored found quiet even on Power Cool — a real difference for a shared room.

 • Setup and Running CostHow cleanly the product installs on move-in day and what it adds to the power bill.
 A 36-watt fan or a USB cooler is plug-and-play; a vented AC needs window-kit assembly, an exhaust hose, and a far larger power draw across the year.